Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-24-Advanced-Clustering.md

 CHAMELEON uses a dynamic model to measure the similarity between clusters.
 The main property of this dynamic model is the relative closeness and relative inter-connectivity of the cluster.

-> **Relative Interconnectivity**: Absolute interconnectivity of two clusters normalized by the *internal connectivity* of the clusters
+> **Relative Interconnectivity** is the absolute interconnectivity of two clusters normalized by the *internal connectivity* of the clusters

-> **Relative Closeness**: Absolute closeness of two clusters normalized by the *internal closeness* of the clusters
+> **Relative Closeness** is the absolute closeness of two clusters normalized by the *internal closeness* of the clusters

 Two clusters are combined if the resulting cluster shares certain properties with the constituent clusters, which means, the merging scheme preserves self-similarity.